ace1021/pokemonanimation.github.io/README.md

 ## Features to complete

-- make it responsive to all browsers, desktop, mobile, and tablets devices
+- Make webpage responsive to all browsers, desktop, mobile, and tablets devices

 ## Preview
 ![preview image](pokedex-animation.png)